-It seems exhilarating and effortless, but the truth is that each two-hour live show that you enjoy is the culmination of months of intense rehearsal (not to mention years of prior training).
-Every musical note, dance step, lighting cue and introduction has been carefully planned, down to the tiniest detail.
+A two-hour concert is the culmination of months of intense rehearsal, not to mention years of prior training.
+Every musical note, dance step and lighting cue has been carefully planned down to the tiniest detail.
 You have a great experience because the show’s producers intended you to.

 Nothing really great ever happens by accident.